MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/o365-setup-wizard-and-setup-page.md

 description: "Learn the difference between the Office 365 setup wizard and the Setup page."
 ---

-# Differences between the Office 365 setup wizard and the Setup page
+# Difference between the Office 365 setup wizard and the Setup page

 Office 365 provides two setup experiences: